 f.
 The first Meeting of the Heads of the National Statistical Institutions;

 Finally, the four rising powers included a suggestion Mr. Medvedev made in the run-up to the summit, declaring that in order to facilitate trade and investment, “we will study feasibilities of monetary cooperation, including local currency trade settlement arrangement between our countries.

 At the end of the summit, there seemed to be a sense of growing institutionalization.
 Contrary to the first summit a year ago, there was now certainty that heads of state would reconvene a year later in China.
 And indeed, in the following summits, no national leader would fail to participate.

-The 2014 Summit in Fortaleza is, if all leaders are to attend, the most visible proof of the grouping's institutionalization - none of the participants of the upcoming meeting were in power in 2010, suggesting that each country's BRICS membership is no longer tied to any specific personality (Manmohan Singh, India's former Prime Minister, is the only leader to have attended all of the first five BRICS Summits).
+The yearly summits in the years that followed were the most visible proof of the grouping's institutionalization - in 2014, none of the participants had been in power in 2010, suggesting that each country's BRICS membership is no longer tied to any specific personality (Manmohan Singh, India's former Prime Minister, is the only leader to have attended all of the first five BRICS Summits).